Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Introduction

-On the other hand, the idea of filtering continuously in time seems to have its appeal revigorated as several new methods have been proposed for progressive Bayesian updates, whose continuity is considered in the limit, aiming to gradually introduce the effect of each observation.
+Largely independently, the idea of filtering via a continuum of intermediate distributions seems to have its appeal revigorated as several new methods have been proposed for progressive Bayesian updates, whose continuity is considered in the limit, aiming to gradually introduce the effect of each observation.
 Those filters have emerged either in a variational, ensemble-based, or sequential Monte Carlo framework.
-In the variational framework, the new methods presented in \citep{Hanebeck2003,Hagmar2011,Hanebeck2012} pose the filtering problem as a multi-step optimisation problem for which the cost function is an approximated distance between a parameterised density and the actual filtering density.
+In the variational framework, the new methods presented in \citep{Hanebeck2003,Hagmar2011,Hanebeck2012} pose the filtering problem as a multi-step optimization problem for which the cost function is an approximated distance between a parameterised density and the actual filtering density.
 In the ensemble-based framework, the methods \citep{Reich2011,Reich2013,Venugopal2015} are focused on data assimilation problems and apply ideas of optimal transport along with continuous-time filtering to generate multiple independent solutions that are combined to obtain a single solution of an inference problem.
-The methods in the sequential Monte Carlo framework explore extensions or alternatives to particle filters (e.g., \citep{Oudjane2000,Crisan2006,Daum2007,Sarkar2014,Crisan2015}), or simply capitalise on techniques for properly choosing a sequence of intermediate \textit{bridging} importance densities (e.g., \citep{Deutscher2000,Neal2001,DelMoral2006,Bunch2013}), carrying on the intent to overcome the widely known problem of particle filters called \emph{degeneracy }or collapse of weights \citep{Arulampalam2002,Daum2003,Snyder2008,Doucet2009}.
+The methods in the sequential Monte Carlo framework explore extensions or alternatives to particle filters (e.g., \citep{Oudjane2000,Crisan2006,Daum2007,Sarkar2014,Crisan2015}), or simply capitalize on techniques for properly choosing a sequence of \textit{bridging} importance densities (e.g., \citep{Deutscher2000,Neal2001,DelMoral2006,Bunch2013}), carrying on the intent to overcome the widely known problem of particle filters called \emph{degeneracy }or collapse of weights \citep{Arulampalam2002,Daum2003,Snyder2008,Doucet2009}.